LovetheFrogs/Robolab-Sessions/README.md

 1. Check if the overall parity bit $p_4$ is correct.

-2. Calculate the syndrome vector &\bar z$ and write down the matching pattern.
+2. Calculate the syndrome vector $\bar z$ and write down the matching pattern.
 Use the overall parity bit and the syndrome to check for errors following the [error pattern](https://robolab.inf.tu-dresden.de/autumn/task/basics_hamming_code/#error-pattern) table.

 3. Correct errors if possible and write down the original (source) word.
 Take into account that this might not be possible in some cases.